-LSU is the winningest program in the SEC since the start of Les Miles’ tenure as head coach in 2005 as the Tigers have posted a 98-25 mark during that span.
-The 98 victories for LSU are nine better than Florida, while the Tigers are also tops in final poll rankings.
-LSU is also second nationally in wins since 2005 behind only Boise State (104) and tied with Ohio State (98).
+LSU is the winningest program in the SEC since the start of Les Miles' tenure as head coach in 2005 as the Tigers have posted a 103-28 mark during that span.
+The 103 victories for LSU are 10 better than Florida and Georgia, while the Tigers are also tops in final poll rankings.
+LSU is also fourth nationally in wins since 2005 behind only Boise State (112), Ohio State (108) and Oregon (105).

 Team W-L Bowls SEC Titles Top 25